 Brace yourself as this isn’t going to be pretty.
-In 2021, the NIFC reported nearly 7.13 million acres of land burned across the country due to wildfires, with just over 3 million of these being human-caused.
+In recent years, the NIFC reported nearly 7.13 million acres of land burned across the country due to wildfires, with just over 3 million of these being human-caused.
 The National Park Service (NPS) states that wildfires can naturally break out due to lava flow or lightning strikes from a storm, but notes the majority of wildfires across the US are caused by people including carelessly discarded cigarettes and unattended campfires.

 - North Carolina